apache/cloudstack-documentation/source/plugins/ovs-plugin.rst

 Network Offerings
 ~~~~~~~~~~~~~~~~~

-Using the OVS plugin requires a network offering with Virtual
+Using the OVS plugin requires a Network offering with Virtual
 Networking enabled and configured to use the OVS element.
 Typical
 use cases combine services from the Virtual Router appliance and the
 OVS plugin.